 Dr Christoph Rausch, MA (C.)

 Rausch’s main research interest is in the global relations between art and finance in the 21st century.
 Rausch studies the emergence and proliferation of novel types of art storage spaces, including so-called freeports.
 He asks how an increasing financialization of art in and through storage problematizes public and private relations of ownership and display, speculation and risk, as well as regulation and taxation.
-Having conducted fieldwork at and around these new art storage spaces, Dr. Rausch analyzes the contested technologies, politics, and ethics of art storage and art financialization practices.
+Having conducted fieldwork at and around these new art storage spaces, Dr. Rausch currently finalizes a monograph (Better than Gold: Art in Storage and the Making of Financial Value) analyzing the contested technologies, politics, and ethics of art storage and art financialization practices.
 Rausch describes the emergence of a global financial market around art born off an avant-garde among the super-rich and their transnational networks of support, showing how global assemblages of art and finance now accumulate financial profits from past and present artistic futures.

 Dr. Rausch situates his work between the Humanities and Social Sciences.
 Drawing from the critical repertoires of cultural anthropology and sociology, as well as history and philosophy, he has a particular interest in new norms and forms of doing Economic Humanities.
 Rausch has published on the intersections of the art and heritage worlds with a focus on the study of values, including economic value.
 His book Global Heritage Assemblages: Development and Modern Architecture in Africa appears in the Routledge Studies in Culture and Development series.
 Rausch is an editorial board member of the book series Studies in Art, Heritage, Law and the Market to be published by Springer.
-Together with colleagues, he currently works on an interdisciplinary research project about the rise of artists’ estates and relevant networks of care.
+Together with colleagues at universities and museums in the Netherlands, Britain, Germany, Poland and Portugal, he currently works on an interdisciplinary research project about the rise of artists’ estates and relevant networks of care (LAsting Legacies: Contemporary Artists’ Estates Between PUblic Heritage and Private INheritAncE - LACUNAE).

 History, Theory, and Criticism of Modern and Contemporary Art and Architecture